 | Navigation | Until content changes | Aggressive + webhook invalidation |

 The gateway implements per-operation caching: a whitelist of GraphQL operation names determines which queries are cached and for how long.
 CMS queries are cached aggressively; pricing queries bypass the cache entirely.
+See the Schema Stitching Handbook for a range of practical gateway patterns.

 %%{init: {'theme': 'dark', 'themeVariables': { 'primaryColor': '#1a1a2e', 'primaryTextColor': '#e0e0e0', 'primaryBorderColor': '#e07020', 'lineColor': '#e07020', 'secondaryColor': '#16213e', 'tertiaryColor': '#0f3460', 'edgeLabelBackground': '#1a1a2e', 'clusterBkg': '#16213e', 'clusterBorder': '#e07020' }}}%%